BehnooshParsa/HumanActionRecognition_with_ErgonomicRisk/README.md

 ### Requirements

-This code has been tested on a workstation running Windows 10 operating system, equipped with a 3.7GHz 8 Core Intel Xeon W-2145 CPU, GPU ZOTAC GeForce GTX 1080 Ti, and 64 GB RA
+This code has been tested on a workstation running Windows 10 operating system, equipped with a 3.7GHz 8 Core Intel Xeon W-2145 CPU, GPU ZOTAC GeForce GTX 1080 Ti, and 64 GB RAM.

 * TensorFlow, Keras (1.1.2+)